 - Water is leaking from the safety valve

 As with all espresso machines, the 9Barista requires a good quality grinder designed for espresso to produce delicious shots.
 Neither blade grinders nor those designed for filter coffee are likely to provide good results.

-We’ve used all of these grinders with the 9Barista and they can all produce good, creamy shots.
+We’ve used all of these grinders with the 9Barista and they are all great options.
 Manual hand grinders are small, portable and reliable, but grinding can get a bit tiring if you’re doing more than two shots in a row.
-A good quality grinder suitable for grinding for espresso is likely to start at around £100.
-Cheaper options such as blade grinders are unlikely to be able to go fine enough to give you good control over your extraction time.
+Electric grinders are more convenient but take up additional space and are not portable.

 Best overall hand grinder

 Comandante C40 with Red Clix: available here